kylerjohnston/muumu.us/_pages/about.md

 - **Keep page sizes small.** No web fonts, minimal JavaScript (none at all right now), minimal styling, sparing use of images.
 This keeps load times fast, makes the site more energy efficient, and reduces my bandwidth costs.
 - **Respect the privacy of my readers.** No user tracking outside of CloudFront logs and metrics.

-The site is static HTML generated using [Jekyll](https://jekyllrb.com/ "Jekyll").
+The site is static HTML generated from Markdown using [Jekyll](https://jekyllrb.com/ "Jekyll").
 The source code is in a [public GitHub repository](https://github.com/kylerjohnston/muumu.us "kylerjohnston/muumu.us on GitHub").
+The styling is based upon [the Marx classless CSS reset](https://mblode.github.io/marx/ "Marx - The classless CSS reset") by Matthew Blode.
 It's hosted in an S3 bucket, fronted by CloudFront.

+All content is released under the terms of a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/ "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)") unless otherwise noted.